Penetration Testing and Ethical Hacking

 While ethical hackers often use the same techniques and hacking tools to test and penetrate systems as their criminal counterparts, they do so to document vulnerabilities and provide system owners with advice on how to fix them, rather than taking advantage of the weaknesses.
 An ethical hacker is often called a "white hat" hacker because they learn ethical hacking to help rather than attack organizations.

-An education in ethical hacking allows "white hat" hackers to evaluate the security of a system or network's infrastructure.
+Education in ethical hacking allows "white hat" hackers to evaluate the security of a system or network's infrastructure.
 It involves identifying and attempting to exploit any weaknesses to conclude if the potential for unauthorized access or other malicious or criminal activities exists.
 Weaknesses are often found in improper or poor system configuration, unknown and known computing or hardware flaws, and operational process weaknesses or technical countermeasures.

 What Jobs Are Available for Ethical Hackers?

 The cybersecurity job market is thriving, and it isn't expected to slow down anytime soon.
 Expectations predict growth from $75 billion in 2015 to a whopping $170 billion by the year 2020.
 Obtaining work in this industry can mean a great income, job security, and advancement potential.
-In 2017, nearly a quarter of a million jobs in the cybersecurity industry in the U.S. are unfilled and the growth of job postings in this area is up almost 75% over the last several years.

 There are many business opportunities, including variations and specializations, available for professional ethical hackers in today's workforce.

-Some common titles for professional hacking experts include: security consultant, ethical hacker, penetration tester, information security analyst, cybersecurity analyst, security engineer, security analysis, data security engineer, information security manager, digital forensics analyst, site administrator, and network security specialist.
+Some common titles for professional hacking experts include security consultant, ethical hacker, penetration tester, information security analyst, cyber security analyst, security engineer, security analysis, data security engineer, information security manager, digital forensics analyst, site administrator, and network security specialist.